harshini-arepalli/Harshini-Devi-Arepalli/README.md

 **About Me**

 - 👩‍💻 Hi there!
 I'm Harshini, a passionate Master’s graduate with a keen interest in Python and Data Science.
-- 🎓 Master’s in Computer Science from BTH, Karlskrona, Sweden.
+- 🎓 Master’s in Computer Science |📍 BTH, Karlskrona, Sweden.
-- 🎓 Bachelors in Computer Science from JNTUH, Hyderabad, India.
+- 🎓 Bachelors in Computer Science |📍 JNTUH, Hyderabad, India.
 - 💼 Currently exploring the realms of data analysis, machine learning, and software development.
 - 🌱 Always eager to learn and tackle new challenges in the field of technology.
 - 💬 Open to collaborations and discussions on innovative projects.